Local integral transforms and global spectral decomposition: Global results

 Here $\prod_{\mathfrak{p}}^*$ denotes a ``regularized Euler product'' as in \cite[\S4.1.5]{MV}, given as follows:

 As usual, a superscripted ${(S)}$ denotes partial $L$-functions, defined by Euler products over places $\mathfrak{p} \notin S$.
-The formula \eqref{eq:cj7ok440fl} is standard and may be derived from, e.g., \cite[Lem.\ 2.2.3]{MV}, cf.\ also \cite[Section 8]{Ne}. \begin{remark} For the convenience of the reader, we indicate briefly why the above normalization is correct.
+The formula \eqref{eq:cj7ok440fl} is standard and may be derived from, e.g., \cite[Lem.\ 2.2.3]{MV}, cf.\ also \cite[Section 8]{Ne}. \begin{remark} While \eqref{eq:cj7ok440fl} is a standard consequence of the Rankin--Selberg method, the precise constants depend upon measure normalizations.
+For the convenience of the reader, we record a brief heuristic indicating why the above normalization is correct.
 We consider the integral, defined initially for $\Re(s) > 0$,

 By \eqref{haar}, this factors as

 For any finite place $\mathfrak{p}$ at which $\psi_\mathfrak{p}$ and $W_\mathfrak{p}$ are unramified, we can compute (cf.\ \cite[Lem.\ 1.6.1, Prop.\ 3.8.1]{Bump})

 We see in particular that $I(s)$ extends to a meromorphic function of $s$, the right hand side of \eqref{eq:cj7ok542dg} is independent of the choice of the large enough finite set of places $S$, and we have